TommyTeaVee/workadventure/docs/maps/api-players.md

 ## Listen to a variable changes for all players

 It is not uncommon to want to track the same variables for all remote players.
-In this case, instead of subscribing to each and every player, WorkAdventure offers a shortcut method:
+In this case, instead of subscribing to each and every player, Qtune offers a shortcut method:

 ```typescript